E.coli outbreak looks set to infect Chipotle's same-outlet sales

 “...
 We see value in shares from current levels for investors that can look through the near-term choppiness,” William Blair analysts said.

-Chipotle’s stock has declined more than 16 percent since Oct.
-31, when Chipotle said it would close 43 restaurants following the outbreak.
-The company said on Nov.
-10 it would reopen those restaurants.

-At least four brokerages cut their price targets on Monday.
-Maxim was the most bearish, lowering its target to $585 from $718.
-The median price target on Chipotle’s stock is $740, according to Thomson Reuters data.

 Of the 32 brokerages covering Chipotle’s stock, only one brokerage has a “sell” rating.
-Eighteen rate it “buy” or higher, and the rest rate it “hold”.
+Thirteen rate it “hold” and 18 rate it “buy” or higher.

 At least 45 people have been infected with the E. coli O26 strain in the United States in the past month.
 Of those, 43 reported eating at a Chipotle restaurant in the week before their illness started, according to the U.S. Centers for Disease Control.